Seal of Niue: Current design

 The 2021 design consists of a crown (representing the sovereign as head of state), mounted on a blue outer circle in the form of a traditional Niuean garland of 14 seashells (representing the 14 villages of Niue).
 The outer circle surrounds a green inner circle of hiapo designs, representing the fonua (land), within which are stylised designs of a tree, representing life and tagata Niue (the people of Niue).
 This sits upon a scroll bearing the motto "Atua, Niue Tukulagi" (God, Niue Eternally) and two katoua (cleaving clubs), representing defence and security.
 Between the outer and inner circles are the words "Public Seal of Niue".

+Niue's coat of arms is identical to the seal minus the words "Public Seal of Niue", with different monochrome versions in use by various offices, e.g. the Premier (gold), Cabinet (navy blue), Legislative Assembly (red), and Judiciary (black).